johnmidgley/opencola-alpha/README.md

 You're also welcome to share this alpha with friends, but we are limited on the amount of support we can provide, so we will prioritize those on the alpha list.

+# New in version 1.3.4 (9/27/2023)

+* Added tag search, supporting query terms with '#' prefix, or clicking on tags in items
+* Added authority search, supporting query terms with '@' prefix, or clicking on authorities in items.
+The allows you to see any given peer's feed, or you can mix persona / peer feeds.
+* For more details, see the search section in the in app help (click the help icon at the top right of the app and select search in the top navigation)

-# New in version 1.3.3
+# New in version 1.3.3 (9/21/2023)

 * Cleaned up setup and login UI
 * Embedded help into application
-* Added instruction on empty pages
+* Added instructions on empty pages
 * Embeded Chrome Extension into application

-# New in version 1.3.2
+# New in version 1.3.2 (9/15/2023)

 Fixed issues with display of attachments

-# New in version 1.3.1
+# New in version 1.3.1 (9/06/2023)

 This release brings some important features and imrpovements as well as a number of minor bug fixes.